Pad Thai

 LEFTOVERS

-Leftovers can be refrigerated for up to two days.
+Leftovers can be refrigerated for up to 2 days.
 Reheat in the microwave.
 The noodles will soften, but the meal will still be delicious.

 • Author: Nicole